Dessie O'Hare

 Dessie O'Hare (born 26 October 1956), also known as "The Border Fox", is an Irish republican paramilitary who was once the most wanted man in Ireland.

-O'Hare was originally in the Provisional Irish Republican Army (IRA) but left in the late 1970s following a series of disciplinary clashes.
+O'Hare was originally in the Provisional Irish Republican Army (Provisional IRA) but left in the late 1970s following a series of disciplinary clashes.
 He later joined the Irish National Liberation Army (INLA).
 After kidnapping a Dublin dentist and cutting off two of his fingers in 1987 he was imprisoned until 2006, when he was granted extended temporary release.

 Early life

 O'Hare was born in Keady, County Armagh, Northern Ireland, into a family with a strong republican background.
 His grandmother was imprisoned for six months in Holloway Gaol for "keeping republicans", and his father and six of his uncles were interned between 1940 and 1944.

 IRA activities

 O'Hare joined the South Armagh Brigade of the Provisional IRA at the age of 16, and was part of a unit that targeted members of the Royal Ulster Constabulary (RUC) and Ulster Defence Regiment (UDR).
 His colleagues nicknamed him "The Border Fox" following his escape from a number of shootouts with the Garda Síochána and the RUC.
 In 1975, he was convicted for the first time for possession of explosives, and received a suspended sentence.
 On 8 October 1977, O'Hare and his unit killed Margaret Ann Hearst, a female part-time member of the UDR, in front of her three-year-old daughter, in Tynan, County Armagh.
 Her father, Ross Hearst, was killed three years later.
 The RUC and Gardaí linked O'Hare to a series of killings and attacks, including the attempted killing of Ulster Unionist Party politician Jim Nicholson.
-He left the IRA in the late 1970s and joined the Irish National Liberation Army.
+He left the Provisional IRA in the late 1970s and joined the Irish National Liberation Army.